Breaking News | Uneasy calm as hoodlums destroy houses in Anambra community

 In the petition made available to our correspondent, Ikegbunam listed Chibuzor Onwujekwe, Ogochukwu Okonkwo, Dinobi Chukwuebuka and Chief Gabriel Okonkwo as some of those whose houses were destroyed in the crisis.

-He alleged that the President General community, Mr Nathan Enemuo was among those behind the crisis.

-He said, “The problem started on October 18, 2020 when armed bandits mobilized and led by the duo (Nathan Enemuo and BIE Nwofor) stormed Chief Gabriel Okonkwo’s house with assorted weapons, and right in the presence of everyone, they beat him mercilessly with a view to killing him.
+He said, “The problem started on October 18, 2020 when armed bandits mobilised and stormed Chief Gabriel Okonkwo’s house with assorted weapons and right in the presence of everyone, they beat him mercilessly with a view to killing him.

-“They beat him until he fainted, and believing him to be dead, they now swooped upon his house and destroyed every valuable in it.
-In view of this ugly incident, we are calling on you (Governor Obiano) to as a matter of urgency investigate Nawfia Town Union led by Nathan Enemuo and his cohorts.

 Comments